-Space is important!
-Allow for enough space around each succulent to accommodate its growing habit.
-Will the plant spread out horizontally, form tall stalks or create broad leaf shapes?
+Giving plants space is important.
+Allow for enough space around each succulent to fully accommodate its growing habit.
+Research whether the plant will spread out horizontally, form tall stalks or create broad leaf shapes.
 The size of a succulent when it’s planted will change as it gets established.

-The height and width of each succulent should be taken into consideration when planning visual interest.
-If your garden space will have a backdrop like a fence or the foundation of a house, look at the scale in perspective to the background.
+When planning for visual interest, take the height and width of each succulent into consideration.
+If your garden space will have a backdrop, such as a fence or the foundation of a house, look at the scale in perspective to the background.
 I like to arrange the plants while they are still in the pots and look at the design from various angles before putting anything in the ground.

-You’re strolling through the garden center and looking for succulents to add to your garden space.
-Many plants may simply be marked as ‘succulents.’
+If you’re strolling through the garden center and searching for succulents, you may see many plants simply marked as “succulents.”
 How do you know what you’re even looking at?
-Ask the garden experts at the plant center for help.
-They are available to answer questions and offer guidance when making plant selections.
+Ask the staff at the garden center for help.
+They’ll be able to answer questions and offer guidance when you’re making selections.

-You want to plant a variety of succulents that will provide visual interest all season long, with buds, flowers and changes in leaf color.
-Plant early bloomers like aloe and hoyas for spring.
-Nothing beats sedum for getting the garden to the finish line at the end of the growing season!
-My sedum has slowly taken over blank spaces in the garden to add late season interest.
+You’ll want to plant a variety of succulents that will provide visual interest all season long, with buds, flowers and changes in leaf color.
+Plant early bloomers such as aloes and hoyas for spring.
+And nothing beats sedum for getting the garden to the finish line at the end of the growing season.
+My sedum has slowly taken over blank spaces in the garden, adding late-season interest.

-Plant your succulent garden after thoughtful preparation and it will reward you with beautiful results for years to come.
-Throughout the growing season, make notes in a garden journal about what seems to be working or needs a little extra help.
+Throughout the growing season, make notes in a garden journal about what seems to be working, and what needs a little extra help.

 Remember, a healthy garden is always a work in progress.
-Just ask the gardeners who find joy in tending to a garden and they will tell you it is never finished.
-There is always something new to discover!
+Just ask the gardeners who find joy in tending to a garden— they’ll tell you it is never finished.
+There’s always something new to discover!

 Next, check out pretty pink succulents for your home.